 There are different occasions and sometimes you need to have your placenta encapsulation done while you are still in the hospital.
 You can bring me the placenta and I will process it.
 Then I deliver the capsules back to you.
 The process usually takes about 48-72 hours from the time the placenta is picked up until the finished capsules are delivered.

-I am trained Placenta Encapsulation Specialist through Placenta Benefit information.
-PBi is the original, largest and most recognized placenta encapsulation organization in the world.
+I am a trained Placenta Encapsulation Specialist through Placenta Benefit information.
+The PBi is the original, largest and most recognized placenta encapsulation organization in the world.
 PBi created the standards for placenta encapsulation, and is the only organization with their Standard Operating Procedures on file with the US FDA, and meets or exceeds the safety requirements internationally in several other countries.
 The PBi method of encapsulation is the only preparation process to have research conducted on it to date.

 How does in-home processing work?

 1. We can meet in a coffee shop or tea house and discuss all the questions you have about my services.
-If you decide to work with me we can sign a contract and speak about payment plan.
+If you decide to work with me we can sign a contract and speak about a payment plan.

 2. You text me when you go into labor.
 I wish you all the best and adjust my schedule to make encapsulation for you.
 After childbirth you call me and we decide when can I come to your house to start the process.